agilecustoms/release/README.md

 7. GitHub release
    1. create a GitHub release tied to the most recent tag

-**Consistency**.
+### Consistency

 This GH action does three modify operations: "Publish artifacts", "Git push" and "GitHub release".
-Order is important to recover from failures.
+Order is important to recover from failures:

-"Publish artifacts" goes first as it is most complex (highest chances to fail).
+- **Publish artifacts** goes first as it is most complex (highest chances to fail).
 It is idempotent, so if a later step fails, it is safe to re-run "Publish artifacts".<br>
 _Note: some publish commands are not idempotent (like npm publish), so as workaround just swallow 'same version already exists' type of errors if it is already not first workflow run (use `${{ github.run_attempt }}`)_

-"Git push" goes next as it is much simpler and less likely to fail.
+- **Git push** goes next as it is much simpler and less likely to fail.
 And it is _not_ idempotent, given "Git push" succeed, attempt to run it again will cause new tags creation!

-"GitHub release" goes last, as it is optional.
+- **GitHub release** goes last, as it is optional.
 It is also very simple — just one command (provided all release notes/files are generated on previous steps).
 If it fails, you can create release manually through GitHub UI